Care is the cornerstone of our practice

 Facet distress usually eases with sitting or walking, but disc lesions might worsen.
 However, they tend to improve with walking.

 Sacroiliac issues can aggravate when one stays in one position for too long or while walking.
-Unlike facet aches, disc and sacroiliac problems can intensify when standing up from a seated posture.
+Unlike facet aches, disc and sacroiliac problems can intensify when standing from a seated posture.
 Your chiropractor will conduct various tests to pinpoint the source of your pain.

 Sciatica, a form of leg irritation stemming from the spine or pelvis, can affect different structures, such as discs, the sacroiliac joint, or the piriformis muscle.
 When it involves nerves, it may lead to neuropathic pain and symptoms such as numbness, tingling, or muscle weakness.
 Your chiropractor will perform tests to check for nerve pressure or irritation.
 In severe cases, they might refer you for an MRI scan.